interactar/bitcoredfullnode/README.md

 # [[ Wallet! ]]
-If you need to run with a wallet service, just do:
+If you need to run bitcored with a wallet service, just do:

 ## Testnet